symplasma/uurl/design/Overview.md

 # Overview

-`uurl` is library and a CLI app to manipulate URLs.
+`uurl` is a Rust library and a CLI app to manipulate URLs.

+It should use the Rust 2024 edition.

 ## Features